 DMS 414 SONOGRAPHY PRINCIPLES AND INSTRUMENTATION REVIEW This course is intended to prepare the student to take the ARDMS SPI exam.
 Review and mock boards will be conducted.
-This course is only scheduled to run for five weeks during the semester.
-Prerequisites: DMS 313.
-1 credit.
+Prerequisites: DMS 313 1 credit.

-DMS 424 PEDIATRIC SONOGRAPHY Students will be instructed on the performance of pediatric exams such as neonatal echoencephography, the evaluation of pediatric jaundice, pediatric hips, and pediatric spine.
+DMS 424 PEDIATRIC SONOGRAPHY Students will be instructed on the performance of pediatric exams such as neonatal echoencephalography, the evaluation of pediatric jaundice, pediatric hips, and pediatric spine.
 Prerequisites: DMS 323 1 credit.